Hastingleigh.com A Genealogy Website/One Place Study contact e-mail

 The two piscina or sacrarium which are found inside the church.

-View inside the church, towards the west door. (click photo to see full size)
+View inside the church, towards the west door. (click photo to see enlarged size)

-This is the newest stained glass window, and celebrates 700 years of recorded worship in 1993.
+This is the newest stained glass window panel, and celebrates 700 years of recorded worship in 1993.

 This very colourful window is the oldest in the church, it dates from the 1200's and contains Grisaille Stained Glass.